josephlee702/josephlee702/README.md

 ### Hi there!
 I'm Joseph (he/him).
 Thanks for visiting! 👋

 I am a 26 year old back-end engineer with a 3 years of Business Analyst experience.
 I graduated from the Turing School of Software & Design, studying back-end tools such as Ruby on Rails, RESTful APIs, GraphQL applications, and SQL.
-I also have exposure to front-end elements such as React, HTML and CSS.
+I also have exposure to front-end elements such as React, HTML and CSS, and I am in the process of teaching myself Javascript through Youtube and The Odin Project(highly recommend this resource for those people who want to learn new languages and frameworks).
 I love to write clean, professional code, with an emphasis on TDD (Test Driven Development).

 I decided to enter software engineering so that I may use my analytical and creative brain to make a difference in the world.
 Creating tangible results is important to me and I have always had an interest in software engineering.
 Thanks to a push from my older brother (who has been writing code for ~10 years), I decided to take the leap! 🦘